Module 6 − Introduction to Electronic Emission, Tubes, and Power

 Q33.
 On the diagram below, name the elements of the vacuum tube and their potentials relative to dc ground.

 This chapter has introduced you to the four basic types of vacuum tubes.
 The following is a summary of

 are heated to high temperatures.
 Electrons liberated by thermonic emission provide the conduction currents of

 A DIODE VACUUM TUBE is composed of two elements: the cathode and the plate.

 The CATHODE is the electron-emitting element of a tube.
 Cathodes are usually composed

 versus plate voltage (Ep).
 From this, dc plate resistance can be computed by the formula:

-FACTORS THAT LIMIT VACUUM TUBE OPERATION are plate dissipation, maximum average current, maximum
+Factors THAT LIMIT VACUUM TUBE Operation are plate dissipation, maximum average current, maximum

 DIODE CONSTRUCTION is the basic construction plan of most vacuum tubes.
 The tube is

 ||Circuit Protection, Control, and Measurement

 ||Electrical Conductors, Wiring Techniques,

 and Schematic Reading

-||Electronic Emission, Tubes, and Power Supplies,
+||Electronic Emission, Tubes, and Power Supplies

 ||Solid-State Devices and Power Supplies

 ||Wave-Generation and Wave-Shaping Circuits

 ||Wave Propagation, Transmission Lines, and

 ||Introduction to Number Systems and Logic Circuits

 ||Principles of Synchros, Servos, and Gyros

 ||Introduction to Test Equipment

 ||The Technician's Handbook, Master Glossary

-||Introduction to Digital Computers,
+||Introduction to Digital Computers

 ||Introduction to Fiber Optics